Publications & Events

 In 2018, Marianne Rogoff’s work also made the Short List for the Bath International Novella-in-Flash Award, Top 10 for Sequestrum’s Editor’s Reprint Award, and Top 10 for the Tillie Olsen Short Story Award.

 * Her story “Attention” was one of three Tillie Olsen Award Top 10 winners selected for publication in the July 2018 issue of Tishman Review.

 * Pushcart Prize nominated story collection, Love Is Blind in One Eye: 7 Stories, was published by Shebooks, May 2016, in ebook and print.

 * 10-minute play "Common Tongues" was among nine shorts selected for staged readings at Mill Valley Public Library's February Shorts Festival!
-Thanks to Lavinia Spalding, who first published this as a short story in The Best Women's Travel Writing 2011, and to playwriting teachers, Lynne Kaufmann and Dyke Garrison, who guided "translation" for the stage.
+Thanks to Lavinia Spalding, who first published this as a short story in The Best Women's Travel Writing 2011.
 At Creekside Room Tuesday February 23, 2016 at 7:00 PM Pacific Standard Time

 * Pints & Prose, March 17, 2015, 6-9pm, Peri's Fairfax, Guest Reader with the Tuesday Night Writers, followed by Open Mic, strictly 5 minutes, then Live Music.